Temporary Event Notices

 - details of the licensable activities

-- the event period
+- the total period for the event

 - the maximum number of people proposed to be allowed on the premises